Rs. 5,000 - Rs. 2 crore

 However, the extent of the price drop depends on various factors, including global gold prices, exchange rates, and market demand.
 Overall, a duty reduction aims to stabilize and potentially lower domestic gold prices, encouraging more legitimate imports and benefiting both consumers and the gold industry.

-In the days immediately following the budget announcement, consumers may witness a noticeable drop in gold prices.
-This price drop can spur increased demand for gold jewellery and investments in gold bars and coins.
-Additionally, the reduced customs duty can discourage gold smuggling by narrowing the price gap between legal and illegal channels.
+In the days following the budget, you may see a short-term dip in gold prices, which often boosts demand for jewellery and gold investments.
+Such measures can also help reduce unofficial gold inflows by narrowing the price difference between legal and illegal sources.

 Investors, seeking to capitalise on the favourable pricing, are also driving up demand for gold bars and coins.
 The increased interest in gold is not just limited to physical purchases; there is also a rise in investments in gold-related financial products, such as gold ETFs and sovereign gold bonds.